The Talisman (King and Straub novel): Plot

-Jack and Wolf are arrested for vagrancy by a police officer and are taken to the Sunlight Home, a school for delinquent boys.
-The school's owner, evangelist Robert Gardner, is the twinner of Morgan's henchman Osmond, who is on the hunt for Jack.
-The boys are bullied by the school prefects, Sonny Singer and Heck Bast.
-The Sunlight House has a brutal regime, kept hidden from the outside world: inmates are often subjected to brutal punishments.
-After a number of incidents, Jack and Wolf are able to escape into the Territories.
-They learn that the Territories counterpart of the school is itself a prison camp, worse even than the Sunlight Home, and flip back almost immediately.
+Jack and Wolf are eventually arrested for vagrancy by a police officer, tried before a magistrate, and are taken to the Sunlight Home, a school for delinquent boys.
+The school's owner, televangelist Robert "Sunlight" Gardner, is the twinner of Morgan's henchman Osmond, who is on the hunt for Jack.
+The boys (the majority of students are sociopaths devoted to Gardner) are bullied by the school main prefects, Sonny Singer and Heck Bast, alongside Andy Warwick and Casey, two other prefects.
+The Sunlight Home has a brutal regime, kept hidden from the outside world: inmates are often subjected to brutal punishments.
+Jack becomes friends with a boy named Ferd Janklow, who attempts to escape.
+After a number of incidents involving the prefects bullying him & Gardner trying to extract information from him through torture, Jack and Wolf are able to escape into the Territories.
+They learn that the Territories counterpart of the school is itself a prison camp, worse even than the Sunlight Home; the duo flip back almost immediately when they see Bast's gargoyle twinner whipping Ferd's twinner to death.

-The prefects fight Jack and Wolf in the bathroom, and Gardner, who is suspicious of Jack's identity, drugs Wolf and tortures Jack in an attempt to make him reveal himself.
-Wolf, who has been placed in a solitary confinement box, transforms into a werewolf, and wreaks havoc on the school, massacring numerous students and breaking into Gardner's office.
-Wolf kills the prefects in Gardner's office, but is shot by Sonny.
-Jack comforts the dying Wolf before moving on to enlist the help of Morgan Sloat's son Richard, who is at boarding school in Illinois.
-Jack attempts to tell Richard about his adventures and Morgan's plan, but Richard refuses to believe him.
-But Jack's presence has unleashed a series of uncanny events.
-The school transforms into a grotesque Territories version of itself; the students turn into mutants and attempt to goad Richard into giving up Jack.
-Finally, the two boys escape and flip into the Territories.
+The prefects instantly fight Jack and Wolf in the bathroom immediately after they return, and Gardner, who is suspicious of Jack's identity, drugs them both, throws Wolf in a solitary confinement box, and gets the prefects to torture Jack in an attempt to make him reveal himself & what he knows.
+Wolf, due to stress, transforms into a werewolf again, and wreaks havoc on the school, brutally massacring numerous students, including Bast, and breaking into Gardner's office.
+Wolf kills the prefects in Gardner's office - Sonny and Casey - but is shot by Sonny before killing him.
+Jack urges Andy to flee and comforts Wolf as he dies, before moving on to enlist the help of his best friend and Morgan Sloat's son, Richard, who is at a posh boarding school in Illinois.
+Jack attempts to tell Richard about his adventures and Morgan's plan, but Richard, a devout skeptic, refuses to believe him.
+Jack's presence unleashes a series of uncanny events: the school transforms into a grotesque Territories version of itself, while the students are replaced with their mutant twinners and attempt to goad Richard into giving up Jack, alongside throwing lethal projectiles (such as rocks) at them.
+Finally, after around a week, the two boys escape and flip into the Territories.